Best graphic design monitor 2023 - Our top picks for designers and artists

 This monitor should also be capable of handling HDR content, given the peak brightness, which is especially useful, as is the good port selection with Thunderbolt 3 and 3x USB-Cs on offer for reducing desk clutter.

-Best Graphic Design Monitor ASUS - ASUS ProArt Display PA278QV
+4. ASUS ProArt Display PA278QV

-best graphic design monitor asus
+Best graphic design monitor from ASUS

-Brand: Asus | Screen Size: 27″ | Resolution: 4K | Colour: 100% sRGB, | Panel Type: IPS | Refresh Rate: 75hz | Brightness: 350 cd/m2
+Screen Size: 27″ - Resolution: 4K - Colour: 100% sRGB - Panel Type: IPS - Refresh Rate: 75hz - Brightness: 350 cd/m2

-If you're looking for something that won't break the bank, but still delivers the good when it comes to colour accuracy, then this Calman verified monitor from Asus with the ASUS ProArt Display PA278QV could be a good way to go.
+If you're looking for something that won't break the bank, but still delivers the good when it comes to colour accuracy, then this Calman-verified monitor from Asus with the ASUS ProArt Display PA278QV could be a good way to go.

 The fact this monitor is Calman verified means that the panel on show here has been verified as being colour-accurate out of the box and tested against a wide range of industry-standard gamuts.